 Emmaus offers a way out of the loneliness and rejection of living rough on the street.

-Emmaus’ proven approach shows that by living and working together, people can recover their self-respect, discovering for themselves how to take responsibility for their own lives, as well as helping others less fortunate than themselves.
+Emmaus’ proven approach shows that by being part of a community, people can recover their self-respect, discovering for themselves how to take responsibility for their own lives, as well as helping others less fortunate than themselves.

 Emmaus_infograph2__3__article_detail.jpg